OneLake shortcuts

 Internal OneLake shortcuts

-When accessing data through a shortcut to another OneLake location, the identity of the calling user will be utilized to authorize access to the data in the target path of the shortcut*.
+When a user accesses data through a shortcut to another OneLake location, the identity of the calling user is used to authorize access to the data in the target path of the shortcut*.
 This user must have permissions in the target location to read the data.

 Important

-When accessing shortcuts through Power BI Datasets or T-SQL, the calling user’s identity is not passed through to the shortcut target.
+When accessing shortcuts through Power BI semantic models or T-SQL, the calling user’s identity is not passed through to the shortcut target.
 The calling item owner’s identity is passed instead, delegating access to the calling user.

 ADLS shortcuts